 This attitude underscores the lack of seriousness on the part of some Democrats on national security, and a misunderstanding of how the average American feels about national security.
 They seem to believe that those who are hesitant to vote for a Democrat for president in the next election because of this issue will vote for Clark simply because he's a general and can tell good war stories.
 Americans give Bush and the Republicans an edge in this issue not because Bush talks tough and looks good riding shotgun on a jet, but because they believe what Bush is doing is making America safer.
 One can argue whether Bush's policies do make America safer, but we won't be having that debate any time soon if a non-insignificant portion of the opposition think they can sweep the issue away by nominating a war hero so they can get back to talking about the important issues.
 Until this faction gets a clue, Americans will continue to perceive Democrats as weak on national security.

-Also, on the USA Today/CNN poll I linked to yesterday, Sullivan points out that the poll sample contains a disproportionate number of self-identified Democrats.
+Sullivan points out that the poll sample contains a disproportionate number of self-identified Democrats.